 The area north of Auckland is full of rolling sand dunes, beautiful stretches of beach and uninhabited islands.
-It’s great if you have your own transport as it means you can see all those little things that you usually miss out on a bus.
+It’s great if you have your own transport as it means you can see all those little things that you usually miss out on a bus, and it’s worth the extra miles because it’s stunning and usually deserted.

 Bay of Islands